atomrc/callbag-debounce/README.md

   debounce(1000),
   subscribe(console.log)
 )
-// log: 42
+// logs 42
-// Then terminate
+// Then terminates
 ```

 ### 3.0.0 (05/03/2021)

 BREAKING CHANGE:

-- Timer is cleared when stream is terminated by sink (see #13)
+- Timer is cleared when stream is terminated by sink (see [#13](https://github.com/atomrc/callbag-debounce/pull/13))

 ### v2.1.0 (05/03/2018)